 Sports venues have come a long way in the last few decades.
 In the next few years, we could start to see even more changes as smart technology, automation and 5G become more established.
 Below are some of the big tech transformations currently happening right now in sports venues across the world.

 While many sports venues have abandoned paper tickets, some are still yet to fully embrace the possibilities of mobile tickets.
 Many stadiums are now developing apps that not only allow users to easily scan their ticket, but also allows users to easily locate their seat and even order food and drink.
 As sports ticket prices continue to rise, spectators will want more for their money – a digital ticket app could be one way of easily enriching the experience.

 Sports venues have previously struggled to handle the internet demands of a crowd of people – especially in the last few years now that most of us own smartphones.
 5G is changing all of this, allowing faster internet speeds and greater levels of connectivity.
+The stadiums have converted to 5G and you can tell the difference.
+Cell Phone Deal really breaks down the differences between 5G and 4G.
 This will help to push forward technologies such as smart ticketing.
 Many venues have been racing to install 5G infrastructures throughout the pandemic – 2021 could be the year when truly experience 5G’s capabilities.

 Many sports venues have been upping their amount of screens.
 In fact, the recently opened SoFi stadium in California has 2500 screens.
 This is certain to improve the viewing experience for crowds.
 With the added technology of television automation, we could also start to see many other changes to the way in which televisions are used in sports venues (as well as the way in which the game is broadcasted around the world).